goingdark-social/Mastowatch/docs/ENVIRONMENT.md

 | `API_KEY` | Secure API key for programmatic access | Generate with: `openssl rand -base64 32` |
 | `WEBHOOK_SECRET` | Secret for validating incoming webhooks | Generate with: `openssl rand -base64 32` |

+Session cookies are secure and use `SameSite=strict` when `INSTANCE_BASE` starts with `https`.
+Local development with `http` keeps them lax and non-secure so the dashboard still works.

 ## Optional Environment Variables

 ### Safety Controls